Financing your education

 - For the Youtube page on federal aid, click here.

-All degree programs offered at the Institute for the Psychological Sciences have been approved for Veterans Educational Benefits by the Virginia State Approving Agency for Veterans Education and Training.
+All degree programs offered at Divine Mercy University have been approved for Veterans Educational Benefits by the Virginia State Approving Agency for Veterans Education and Training.
 More

 Alternative & Private Loans require separate applications and have different interest and repayment requirements.